Thursday, August 27, 2015

 "Walls of Medieval Paris Discovered during Demolitions for Place Saint-Michel, engraving 1860 / zoom

-Photo from the web, no photographer named
+Photo from the web, photographer unknown

 Boulevard Saint-Michel